-Liquidity risk is the risk that the Company will encounter difficulty in raising funds to meet commitments associated with financial instruments.
-Cash flow interest rate risk is the risk that future cash flows on a financial instrument will fluctuate because of changes in the market interest rates.
+Liquidity risk is the risk that the Group will encounter difficulty in raising funds to meet commitments associated with financial instruments.

-To control liquidity and cash flow interest rate risk, the Company invests in financial instruments which under normal market conditions are readily convertible to cash.
-In addition the Company invests within the Mandate guidelines to ensure that there is no concentration of risk.
+To control liquidity, the Group invests in financial instruments which under normal market conditions are readily convertible to cash.

-The Company held no derivatives (ETO's) as at 30 June 2015 (30 June 2014: \$35,123 liability).
+The Group held no derivatives (ETO's), as at 30 June 2016 (30 June 2015: \$nil).

-Financial liabilities of the Company comprise trade and other payables and dividends payable.
+Financial liabilities of the Group comprise trade and other payables and dividends payable.
 Trade and other payables have no contractual maturities but are typically settled within 30 days.

-(h) Fair value measurements (continued)
+(h) Fair value measurements